Thyroid Storm & Hyperthyroidism — ICU Analysis Report

 No MV n=182

 Part A notes: Competing risk of in-hospital death (9.5%) means KM overestimates readmission-free survival — Fine-Gray model required for manuscript.
-Sex (p=0.118) and PTU (p=0.097) trends are borderline in log-rank but confirmed significant in logistic regression (p=0.016 and p=0.036 respectively).
-Mechanical ventilation does not predict readmission (p=0.682) — it predicts same-admission bounce-back, not separate recurrence.
+Sex (p=0.118) and PTU (p=0.097) trends in log-rank confirmed significant in logistic regression.
+Mechanical ventilation does not predict separate readmission (p=0.682).

 ← Scroll horizontally →